 In most cases, exporting everything in your geometry as a single STL file is the simplest and most time-efficient way to upload a geometry to SimScale for a Pedestrian Wind Comfort analysis.
 However, there may be occasions in which you wish to upload an STL with different layers, which makes it easier to hide and show geometry, visualize different parts (such as trees or road surfaces), or to make selection easier using our bulk face selection methods.

-However, the following section explains a rather simple method where the different STL files can be merged together without any external software while still being able to work with the different layers separately.
+However, the following section explains rather simple methods where the different STL files can be uploaded together without any external software while still being able to work with the different layers separately.